 Adding an Automated Instrument

 If a site has an instrument that needs to interface with CP, and that instrument is not exported with the Clinical Procedures package, you need to add the instrument.
 Make sure that CP supports the instrument interface.
 (The Mallinckrodt Clinivision, Olympus Endoworks, GE Medical Systems Muse and Viasys/Sensormedics Vmax automated device interfaces are exported with Clinical Procedures.)
-You can also find an updated list of supported devices on the CP Sharepoint at https://vaww.oed.portal.va.gov/projects/Clinical_Procedures/Device%20Settings/Forms/AllItems.aspx
+You can also find an updated list of supported devices on the CP SharePoint at https://vaww.oed.portal.va.gov/projects/Clinical_Procedures/Device%20Settings/Forms/AllItems.aspx

 Click Medical Device Interfaces on the left navigation bar, then click About Medical Interfaces.